javag97/NipponDineDataJoin/README.md

   "92128, 92129, 92131"
 ]
 ```

-Using these zip codes, I want to look for Japanese restaurants.
+*Note that this should logically equivalent as looking for cities near Poway.* Using these zip codes, I want to look for Japanese restaurants.
 Within the dataset, I found instances of "Sushi" or "Japan".
 In reality, we should expand this to include inclusionary terms that could singify cuisines within Japan.
 I will refer to all of these inclusionary terms as Nippon (any term to designate Japanese in origin).

 #### Query 3: Look for Japenese restaurants in nearby zip codes.